Madison Brooks suspects’ lawyers are denying police claims that she was drunk

 The legal team representing Madison Brooks’ alleged rapists has denied that the LSU student was in a drunken stupor when two of the suspects had sex with her.

-In a press conference on Friday, attorneys Joe Long and Ron Haley questioned the accuracy of body alcohol level (BAC) results showing that 19-year-old Brooks was nearly four times over the legal limit at the time of her death, ABC affiliate WBRZ reported.
+In a press conference on Friday, attorneys Joe Long and Ron Haley questioned the accuracy of body alcohol level (BAC) results showing that 19-year-old Brooks was nearly four times over the legal limit at the time of her death, ABC affiliate WBRZ reports.

 Mr Long represents 18-year-old Casen Carver, who is facing principal to rape charges.
 Mr Haley is the attorney for Kaivon Deondre Washington, 18, and Everett Lee, 28, charged with third-degree rape and principal to rape, respectively.